2009 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Survival Distribution

-The San Francisco DCAM proof followed with nearly 1.48 million pieces, while the silver DCAM proof had a more limited run of approximately 697,000 coins.
+The San Francisco DCAM clad proof followed with approximately 1.48 million pieces, while the silver DCAM proof had a more limited run of roughly 697,000 coins.
+The most exclusive variants were the satin finish special strikes from both Philadelphia and Denver, each produced at exactly 784,614 pieces.

 Also Read: What Half Dollars Are Worth Money?